Sydney-Founded Digital Agency, THINK CHINA, Wins 4 APAC Awards Amidst Rapid Regional Growth

 The issuer is solely responsible for the content of this announcement.

-About THINK CHINA: THINK CHINA began with a simple question: "Why can't it be easier to do business in China?".
+THINK CHINA began with a simple question: 'Why can't it be easier to do business in China?'.
 Today, after a decade of remarkable growth, THINK CHINA stands as a leading digital agency devoted to empowering brands in APAC with cutting-edge strategies and technologies to succeed in the Chinese market.
 Their comprehensive services encompass SEO, SEM, creative design, and social media marketing to eCommerce strategy, web development, and more.